stryker-mutator/stryker-net/docs/configuration.md

 When using the azure file storage [provider](#baselineprovider-string) you must pass credentials for the fileshare to Stryker.
 For authentication with the azure fileshare we support Shared Access Signatures.
 For more information on how to configure a SAS check the [Azure documentation](https://docs.microsoft.com/en-us/azure/storage/common/storage-sas-overview).

+### `baseline recreate`  <`flag`>

+Default: `false`
+Command line: `dotnet baseline recreate`
+Config file: `N/A`

+Sometimes your baseline can get corrupted or out of touch with reality.
+In that case the baseline can be recreated using this command.
+This will test all mutations in your project and save the result as the new baseline.

 ## Troubleshooting